pypsa-meets-earth/detect-energy/README.md

 3. src/infer: Tools to check performance or conduct inference on whole .tif files
 4. src/utils: Helper-functions used across the other directories

+Additionally, some useful workflows are provided in the __notebooks__ directory.

 ### Installation

 Many of the methods require quite intricate environments and some even can only be executed when supported by high-performance GPUs.
 Therefore, we have stored dependencies for each directory separately, feel free to take a look at the directory you are interested in.